trriplejay/synonymize/README.md

 <h1>Synonymizer and HaikuMe</h1>

-<h3>This project's goal is to allow a user to enter an english sentence, or subject, and have a valid haiku returned.</h3>
+<h4>This project's ultimate goal is to allow a user to enter an english sentence, or subject, and have a valid haiku returned.</h4>

-<h3>This will happen through several steps:</h3>
+<h4>This will happen through several steps:</h4>
 <ol>
   <li>be able to synonymize any given sentence.
   Synonymization is defined as: